Fire Safety in Milton Keynes

 Fires can have devastating consequences to people, property, and wildlife.
 Below are some ways you can help reduce the risk of fires in Milton Keynes including tips from Buckinghamshire Fire & Rescue Service.

-Do not have a barbecue in the parks.
 Barbecues are not permitted in any of the greenspaces under our care due to the risks to public safety and the environment.
 Gas stoves are also not permitted.

 If you’re having a barbecue at home then sensible precautions are to ensure you keep it away from flammable materials such as wooden structures, foliage and dry grass.
 It is also recommended to keep sand or water nearby in case of an emergency.